PaulGoes/MIDIsonar/README.md

 ![MIDIsonar Play Default](https://github.com/PaulGoes/MIDIsonar/blob/master/LCD%20Screen%20Images/Play%20Default.png)

-You can read from this screen that controller A is now sending CC 7 with a value 32 and controller B is now sending note G#3 both on MIDI channel 2.
+You can read from this screen that controller A is now sending CC 7 with a value 32 on MIDI channel 1 and controller B is now sending note G#3 also on MIDI channel 1.

 ### Setup Mode